2025-2026:

 Boyd R. Buser, DO (US)

-Immediate Past Chair Nominations Committee - Chair WHO Benchmarks Task Force – Chair Allocated Seat – AOA
+Immediate Past Chair; Nominations Committee - Chair; WHO Benchmarks Task Force – Chair; Allocated Seat – AOA

 Boyd R. Buser, D.O. served as the 120th President of the American Osteopathic Association.
 From 2007 until 2018, Dr. Buser was Vice President for Health Affairs and Dean of the University of Pikeville’s Kentucky College of Osteopathic Medicine.
 He is a graduate of Des Moines University College of Osteopathic Medicine, is dually board certified in Osteopathic Manipulative Medicine and Family Medicine and is a Distinguished Fellow of the American College of Osteopathic Family Physicians.
 He has taught extensively both nationally and internationally in the field of Osteopathic Manipulative Medicine.
 Dr. Buser is a past Chairman of the Board of the National Board of Osteopathic Medical Examiners (NBOME) and was a founding member of the Board of Directors of the Osteopathic International Alliance.
 In 1995, Dr. Buser served as President of the American Academy of Osteopathy and was named Educator of the Year by the AOA and American Osteopathic Foundation in 1994.
 He currently serves on the Board of Directors of the Accreditation Council for Graduate Medical Education (USA) and the International Association of Medical Regulatory Authorities.